HL7/cqf-recommendations/pages/documentation-libraries.md

 Using "direct-reference codes", involves declaring an identifier for a specific code in a code system, and using that directly within the logic.
 That's appropriate for cases where you know exactly what you want, and there's very little possibility for variation on that (i.e. systems are likely to use those codes directly, rather than have local codes that they are mapping to).

-When using direct reference codes, authors should use the name of the code as defined externally to avoid introducing any potential confusion of meaning.
+When using direct reference codes, authors should use the name of the code as defined externally to avoid introducing any potential confusion of meaning:

 ```cql
 code "Venous foot pump, device (physical object)": '442023007' from "SNOMED-CT"